Oracle® Application Server Best Practices Guide

 This mode essentially uses certificates for authentication.
 The client needs to verify the server certificate.
 This mode is most commonly used in the Internet environment since any client that needs to communicate with aa SSL server does not require a certificate.
 A client can use their user and password identification to authenticate itself to the server.
 The username and password are protected by SSL encryption when being transferred on the wire.

-In this mode, both client and server use X.509 v3 certificates to authenticate each other.
+In this mode, both client and server use RSA certificates to authenticate each other.
 First, the client authenticates the server by validating its certificate.
 In return, the server also requires the client to send its certificate to prove its authenticity.

 In addition to choosing an authentication mode, you should choose appropriate security algorithms.

-The Oracle Enterprise Manager LDAP page provides a simple way to monitor the LDAP service and determine if it is up and running under its associated load for a standalone Oracle Internet Directory
+The Oracle Enterprise Manager LDAP page provides a very simple way to monitor the LDAP service and determine if it is up and running under its associated load.

 You can also check the log files of various LDAP processes to ensure there are no errors showing up.

 Oracle recommends that you perform, at the very least, a weekly review of the audit and error logs.
-System administrators can do a more regular review with Enterprise Manager or Identity Management Grid Control to provide better availability.
-Monitoring bind and compare operations can be done by following the approach mentioned in Chapter 14, "Logging, Auditing, and Monitoring the Directory," in the Oracle Internet Directory Administrator's Guide.
+System administrators can do a more regular review with Enterprise Manager to provide better availability.

 To install Oracle Application Server, a user needs to be a member and owner of the Oracle Application Server administrator's group.